rowanmoul/ArchSecureDualBoot/README.md

 ### Get the authorization key's name

 The name of the authorization key (which is a digest that uniquely identifies the key in the TPM even if it is moved to a different NVRAM location) is needed to create the wildcard policy.
+You may have seen this printed to the console earlier when you created and loaded the key.

 ```Shell
 tpm2_readpublic --object-context policy-authorization-key.handle --name policy-authorization-key.name